USA 2019 Day 3 from Gettysburg to Hancock

 A few kilometers further on I passed a drinks shop where I was able to complete my forefathers.
 Because with just under 30 °C I have much higher consumption.

 Then it was time for me to reach the point of my journey that I had been looking forward to for the last two and a half days: Williamsport!
 But it’s not about the city.
 It’s about the place and the way.
 Williamsport is located at the confluence of Conococheague Creek and Upper Potomac River.
 The Chesapeake and Ohio Canal also cross here.
 Here I first take a bridge over the canal to the other side, then I follow the canal over the Creek and now I’m standing at the Potomac River.
-Downstream it flows through Washington into the Pacific Ocean.
+Downstream it flows through Washington into the Atlantic Ocean.

 More interesting for me is the way upstream.
 From here I will follow the Potomac River on the Chesapeake and Ohio Canal Trail off the beaten track.
 Not just a few kilometers.
 A whole day and a half!
 The canal runs mostly parallel to the river, but in the meantime, it is mostly silted up and has been reconquered by nature.